tc39/notes/meetings/2019-10/october-1.md

 DRR: My plan is to have this progress to stage 4 by december (nullish coalescing).

-LBR: Just FYI, I plan to start on the tests for nullish coalescing next week.
+LEO: Just FYI, I plan to start on the tests for nullish coalescing next week.
 I know we don't have the tests but I have 1 day per week.
 I am wondering how many of the implementations are unflagged?

 DRR: My understanding is that they are all behind flags right now, so they are nightly versions or flagged.